 Variable Measured: Numbers of individuals for each species of small mammal captured were recorded on each trapline.
 Sex, reproductive condition and capture location of each individual were recorded at each capture.
 Age, based on pelage characteristics, was recorded for the two species of Peromyscus at each capture.
 Body mass of an individual was recorded only at the first capture in each trapping period.

 Methods: Traplines: Small mammals were trapped on two permanent traplines in each habitat type (gallery forest and associated limestone ledges).
-Each trapline consisted of 20 stations with an inter-station distance of 15 m and terminal stations (1 and 20) at least 50 m from the boundary of the treatment unit and > 150 m between traplines.
+Each trapline consisted of 20 stations with an inter-station distance of 15 m and terminal stations (1 and 20) at least 50 m from the boundary of the treatment unit and greater or equal to 150 m between traplines.
 Traplines G and XP were part of a large irregular grid (843 trap stations; see Kaufman et al 1983) established in summer 1981.
 These traplines were straight linear traplines through the gallery forest habitat, whereas traplines L1 and L2 followed the contours of the exposed limestone ledges.
 A more complete description of these four traplines relative to each other can be found in Kaufman et al. (1993).
 Stations 1, 5, 10, 15 and 20 on each trapline were marked with stakes of galvanized conduit.
 All stations were marked with fluorescent orange plastic surveyor flags at least once per year.

 Trapping Procedures: Small mammals were trapped for 4 consecutive nights per trapline during each trapping period.
 Two large Sherman live traps (7.6 by 8.9 by 22.9 cm) were placed within 1 m of the surveyor flag or conduit at each station.
 Traps were baited with a mixture of high-quality creamy peanut butter (e.g., Jif) and oatmeal (Quaker old-fashioned oatmeal) in spring and autumn.
 The mixture was rolled into a small ball (1.5-2.0 cm in diameter) and wrapped in a 10-cm square of weighing paper.
 The bait was suspended in the trap by closing the back door of the trap on the twisted end of the weighing paper.
 In the summer trapping period, peanut butter was placed on the inside of the back door of the trap.
-Polyester fiberfill ( 5 g) was compressed by a #8 rubber band and used as nesting material in each trap in spring and autumn sampling periods.
+Polyester fiberfill (5 g) was compressed by a #8 rubber band and used as nesting material in each trap in spring and autumn sampling periods.
 This nesting material reduced trap mortality in inclement weather.
 With the nest material and a large amount of bait in each trap, mammals typically were in good condition at the time that trap were checked in all types of weather.
-In the event that > 50% of the traps were closed overnight without an individual captured (e.g., due to raccoons running the traplines and setting off traps), traps were set for additional nights until < 50% of traps per night were closed without captures on that trapline.
+In the event that greater or equal than 50% of the traps were closed overnight without an individual captured (e.g., due to raccoons running the traplines and setting off traps), traps were set for additional nights until less than 50% of traps per night were closed without captures on that trapline.
 In the event that raccoon disturbances occurred multiple nights within a trapping period, large animal wire-cage traps were set for the raccoons, and when captured, the raccoons were moved out of the area to other wooded habitats on Konza Prairie, so that the trapping period could be completed.